Brachycephalic surgery

 Special breeds need special care

-We have extensive experience in these special breeds.
-Dr Kang loves flat-faced breeds and owns two Pug cross dogs himself.
 We know from experience what advice you need and how to manage the conditions, including:

 • Vomiting due to the reflux of stomach contents caused by BOAS